 Ayers Rock, also known as Uluru in the language of local Pitjantjatjara people, is one of the most famous Australian landmarks and one of the symbols of Australia.

 It is approximately 3km long, its width is 2km and its height – 348m.
-The different angles of the rising and the late afternoon sun reflect differently on the Uluru’s and interact with the different soil colours surrounding the Rock, to change its color from the orange-red of early morning to the deeper, dusky-red of later afternoon.
+The different angles of the rising and the late afternoon sun reflect differently on the Uluru’s and interact with the different soil colours surrounding the Rock, to change its colour from the orange-red of early morning to the deeper, dusky-red of later afternoon.

-It plays a a significant part of their creation stories.
-Some of the legends about Uluru were found in form of Petroglyphs by Australian archeologist in the beginning of the 20 century.
+It plays a significant part in their creation stories.
+Some of the legends about Uluru were found in the form of Petroglyphs by Australian archaeologist at the beginning of the 20 century.